 Plants NOT to Grow in Your Hydroponic Garden

-There are some plants which don’t do well in a hydroponic gardening system.
+There are some plants that don’t do well in a hydroponic gardening system.
 Usually, it’s vegetables which sprawl out or grow to be larger whether in height or girth.

 Because hydroponic systems are compact, you’ll need to avoid these type of plants: